dannieRope/-Highlight-Rows-based-on-selected-Batch-ID-VBA-Project/README.md

   End Sub
   ```

-The below functions were created to help find both the identifier and key.
+The below functions were created to help find both the identifiers and keys.
 Both are referenced in the subroutine above.

 ```vba